FlipFlopzz/Programming-Exercises/README.md

 # Programming-Exercises

 MATLAB Programming Exercises.
-Most written at the start of my experience.
+Most written at the start of my experience working at the ODU internship.